 There are two ways to generate a clone — Artificial Embryo Twinning and Somatic Cell Nuclear Transfer.

 Artificial Embryo Twinning is a relatively low-tech method of creating a clone.
-This technique aims to replicate the natural process of formation of twins.
+This technique aims to replicate the natural process of the formation of twins.
 A very early embryo splits into two or more parts under an external influence.
 Each portion, upon implantation and growth in the womb, develops into a new individual.

 Advantages of human cloning